Flatbreads with goat cheese, soft-cooked eggs, and arugula

 - Peel and thinly slice the red onion.

 - Crack the eggs into separate small cups or mugs.

 Bake the flatbreads

-While the flatbreads bake, prepare the dressing and salad.
+When the flatbreads are almost done, prepare the basil-lemon dressing and arugula salad

 - Juice the lemon.

 - Strip the basil leaves from the stems; finely chop the leaves.